xraypy/xraylarch/doc/fitting.rst

 calculates the model function from the values of the Parameters, and returns the residual (data - model).
 The :func:`minimize` function does the actual fit, and will call the objective function many times with different (and generally improved) values for the parameters.
+Of course, there are faster and more statistically sound methods for determining a linear trend in a set of data, but the point of this example is to illustrate the mechanisms for doing more complex, non-linear modeling of data.

 Parameters
 ===============